alexlib/OpenRiverCam/docs/cameras.rst

 the bathymetry coordinates, recorded on-site into this coordinate reference system.

 To establish a new bathymetry, navigate to `Setup`, and then `Bathymetry`.
-Similar to setting up a new site, click on `Create` and then select the site for which you wish to establish a bathymetry, and the time at which the bathymetry was recorded.
+Similar to setting up a new site, click on `Create` and then select the site for which you wish to establish a bathymetry, the time at which the bathymetry was recorded, and the Coordinate reference system (EPSG code as integer value) in which the coordinates are measured.
 The time is important, as this may give a better understanding of changing conditions of the bathymetry on that site.
+Because most surveys with GPS equipment report in Longitudes for x-coordinates, and Latitudes for y-coordinates, the system assumes you are reporting in regular Longitude Latitude coordinates.
+You can leave this field blanc in this case.
+Click on `Save` to store a new bathymetry.

 Once you have created a new bathymetry, you can start adding bathymetry points to it, as shown in the animation below.
 Add as many points as you want.
 Only make sure that they are ordered from left to right entirely.
 Once you are done, click `Save` to store the results in the database.
 You can always edit the points by selecting the `Edit` button left of the bathymetry.